1) Which of the following would NOT encourage voter turnout in the United States?

 - eOppositional retrospective voting as a result of the ongoing financial crisis

-10) Which of the following would NOT encourage voter turnout in the United States?
+10) Which of the following does NOT explain Narendra Modi’s success in the 2014 Indian elections?